How Do I Place An Order?

 UK and EU delivery can take up to 7 days - Rest of World can take 2-4 weeks, though 7 days is often all it takes.
 Please see the Royal Mail website for more information.

 Payment is through PayPal for maximum protection - and to ensure only adults use this webstore.

 Returns & Refunds

-No returns are permitted.
+No returns are permitted due to printed material.
 Lost items will be refunded upon Royal Mail confirmation.

 Are These Adult Items?

 We refuse to sell these items to those under 18 years of age.
 These items are not adult items and do not generally contain full frontal nudity or adult content, and, are sold in all good newsagents and supermarkets in the UK such as Tesco.